pantheon-systems/WordPress/wp-content/plugins/wp-maintenance-mode/readme.txt

 * add countdown
 * change options
 * change default options
-* add field for own adress to excerpt of the maintenance mode
+* add field for own address to excerpt of the maintenance mode
 * etc.

 = 1.4.9 (07/09/2009) =